 On its release in 1958, the design was an instant success, quickly embraced by aspiring modern homes throughout the Netherlands.
-It was the perfect product, a beautifully designed and affordable offering with modular functionality.
+It was the perfect product, a beautifully designed and affordable wall shelf with modular functionality.

-The Shelving System had an interesting history before its official release.
+The shelves had an interesting history before their official release.
 In 1951, Mr Van Mierens, an employee of Tomado, sketched out a design for a wire framed modular bookshelf.
 This design then sat in a desk drawer for close to seven years.